AntonC9018/Dungeon-Hopper/logic/action/sequence/README.md

 step3 = {
     action = NONE,
-    repeat = 2, -- repeat this step 2 times before going to the next one success = 1 -- this and the failed can be omitted, as the sequence loops by default }
+    repet = 2, -- repeat this step 2 times before going to the next one success = 1 -- this and the failed can be omitted, as the sequence loops by default }
 ```